SIRC Annual Report 2006-2007

 - particular activities that could intrude on individual rights and freedoms;

-- the CSIS Director's classified report to the Minister;
+- the CSIS Director's annual classified report to the Minister;

 - the need to assess regularly each of the Service's branches and regional offices;

 - SIRC's statutory authorities as detailed in the CSIS Act;